-Lessons such as this are very supportive of English Language Learners.
+Lessons such as these are very supportive of your students as they learn everyday English and specific content vocabulary and concepts.

-You can adapt the amount of talking you do before, during, and after the lessons by providing more or fewer explanations depending on the amount of English language and/or world knowledge your students have.
+You can adapt the amount of talking you do before, during, and after the lessons by providing more or fewer explanations depending on the amount of language and/or world knowledge your students have.